 The power adapter has been dropped, and its enclosure is damaged.

 Output voltage: 5V/1A

 Hearing loss Listening to sound at high volumes may damage your hearing.
 Background noise, as well as continued exposure to high volume levels, can make sounds seem quieter than they actually are.
 Turn on audio playback and check the volume before inserting anything in your ear.
-For information about how to set a maximum volume limit, see Play music on iPod touch.
+For information about how to set a maximum volume limit, see Limit the headphone volume.
 For more information about hearing loss, see the Sound and Hearing website.